Did People Eat “Breakfast” in Medieval Times?

-It’s also wise to keep in mind that the wealthier you were in medieval times (you had to be somewhat well off to afford a family home in the city) the less carbohydrates you ate.
+It’s also wise to keep in mind that the wealthier you were in medieval times the less carbohydrates you ate, you had to be somewhat well-off, at least not a cornfed simpleton, to afford a family home in the city.
 Today, most Americans eat mostly carbohydrates which provide 3x less energy than fat.
 So medieval people might not even be hungry in the morning if they had a fatty supper the night before.
 Personally, since I’m on the ketogenic diet, I can understand why breakfast was unnecessary for people who ate mostly meat in the Middle Ages, which wealthier folks in 14th-century Venice actually did.

 Conclusion: “Did medieval people really eat breakfast?”

 Almost every small thing we take for granted when it comes to making a quick breakfast today didn’t exist or was very rare in medieval times: electricity, running-water, transportation.
 Now ask yourself, if you didn’t have a steward and dozens of grooms to manage your fires, your laundry, your water-supply, your waste-management and so on, would you have breakfast?
 Or would you maximize the efficiency of your time by getting your arse to the fields?